-- Find out how long the review will be and explain you want your child to be involved – sometimes, this can mean it takes a bit longer.
-If you feel the standard review time isn’t enough, you could ask for a double appointment.
+- Find out how long the review will be and explain you want your child to be involved.
+This might mean it takes a bit longer.
+If you think the usual review time isn’t enough, you could ask for a double appointment.

-- Sit down together and talk to your child about how their asthma’s been recently.
+- Talk to your child about how their asthma’s been recently.
 You could ask them to try to describe any symptoms they’ve noticed and think about their triggers.
-Ask them what they think about their inhaler and spacer – do they like them or would they prefer to try different ones?
+Ask them what they think about their inhaler and spacer – do they like them, or would they prefer to try different ones?

-- If your child’s been using the wall chart and stickers, you could have a look at that and see whether they’ve had more good or bad days.
-This can help you spot any patterns.
+- Spot any patterns in symptoms together.
+If your child’s been using the wall chart and stickers or a calendar in their phone, you could see whether they’ve had more good or bad days.

-- Encourage them to think of questions they’d like to ask the GP or asthma nurse in the review.
-Write down questions together so you don’t forget.
+- Encourage your child to think of questions they’d like to ask their GP or asthma nurse.
+Write down questions together so you don’t forget them.

 - Make sure they understand the review is their appointment, not yours, so it’s their chance to find out things they want to know.